How can we help you?

 The proposed development area is bounded by Thunderbolts Way and the Oxley Highway to the west, the Oxley Wild Rivers National Park to the south and east, and the Salisbury Plains to the north.

-The project will consist of up to 119 turbine locations with a combined capacity of around 700 MW.
+The project will consist of up to 118 turbine locations with a combined capacity of up to 730 MW.
 The project may be built in one or more stages.

 The project will likely utilise Vestas V162-6.2 MW turbines.
 These turbines will have a hub height of around 149m and a maximum blade tip height of approximately 230m.

-WinterbourneWind will construct new unsealed access roads linking existing Council roads to the turbine locations.
-In many cases, the new roads will involve upgrading existing farm tracks, which will also help landowners with farm operations, and potentially emergency responders in the event of bush fires or other emergencies.
-In all cases, the new access roads will be designed with the objective of minimising impacts to existing vegetation.
+WinterbourneWind will construct new unsealed access tracks linking existing Council roads to the turbine locations.
+In many cases, the new tracks will involve upgrading existing farm tracks, which will also help landowners with farm operations, and potentially emergency responders in the event of bush fires or other emergencies.
+In all cases, the new access tracks will be designed with the objective of minimising impacts to existing vegetation.

 Within the wind farm, the turbines will be connected to each other and to the substations primarily via underground 33kV cabling.
-The cabling will generally run adjacent to the proposed new access roads.
+The cabling will generally run adjacent to the proposed new access tracks.
+Several short sections of overhead 33 kV line will also be constructed in the vicinity of project substations.

 The project will include two new 33/330kV substations within the wind farm area, which convert the lower voltage generated by the turbines to high voltage which can be connected into the existing grid.